DavoodGhanbarpour/viraTestMaker/README.md

 # Vira Test Maker
-Vira Test Maker is just university project and uploaded for Team Development purpose.
+Vira Test Maker is a just university project and uploaded for Team Development purpose.